oliver-norton/aether_energy_analytics/test.md

 # Welcome to my ‘Aether Energy Analytics’ dbt Project

-Aether Energy is a fictional energy company with a database of customer data.
-This project is designed to handle the Extract, Load, and Transform (ELT) process to structure data for high data integrity, enabling actionable insights for Data Analysts and BI Specialists.
+Aether Energy is a fictional energy company that has a database of customer data.
+Aether Energy needs an Analytics Engineer to extract, load and transform the data in its database to meet the needs of the business.
+The transformed database needs to be in the right structure, having high data integrity, so that actionable insights can be extracted by Data Analysts and BI Specialists.

 ## Project Overview